itshughboi/iac/ansible/README.md

 ```

 ### SSH Keys
 2. Create new SSH keys.
-Leave password empty.
+Leave password empty so it can be automated.
 We'll need ths for all other **Cloud-Init** machines
 ```sh
 ssh-keygen -t ed25519 -C "ansible" -f ~/.ssh/ansible ls ~/.ssh/ansible*
 ```
+- You should see both private and public key here

 3. Restrict SSH permissions
 ```sh